 Pregnant by the Rival CEO, for Harlequin Desire.

-The CEO Daddy Next Door, for Harlequin Desire, out August 2016.
+The CEO Daddy Next Door, for Harlequin Desire.

 The Best Man’s Baby, for Harlequin Desire, out January 2017.